 Julian received his undergraduate degree from Penn State University and his law degree from Duquesne University School of Law.

-Laurie Hanson, Esq., Long, Reher & Hanson, P.A., in Minneapolis, first became involved with the disability community in the eighth grade, as a volunteer.
+Laurie Hanson, Esq., Long, Reher, Hanson, & Price P.A., in Minneapolis, first became involved with the disability community in the eighth grade, as a volunteer.
 “I’d help students with special needs with their lessons and generally assist them throughout the day,” she remembers.
 “I developed a close relationship with a girl who had severe autism and was nonverbal, and we’d spend time together on weekends.
 It was an eye-opening experience.”

 Much of Laurie’s early career focused on elder law, but the overlap with special needs law was apparent.
 She spent nearly 15 years with the Legal Aid Society of Minneapolis, where she led the Senior Law Project, dealing with health law, public benefits and caregiver custody.
 “Seniors who were raising grandchildren with special needs would bring them along to our meetings,” she says.
-“I’d discover that they didn’t have legal custody of the kids, which prevented them from working on their behalf with the schools and dealing with many of their behavioral issues.”
-Eventually, she became a founding member and president of the Minnesota Kinship Caregivers Association and has written extensively on kinship caregiving.
+“I’d discover that they didn’t have legal custody of the children, which prevented them from working on their behalf with the schools and their Individual Education Plans.”

 When she became a partner with Long, Reher & Hanson she shifted to an exclusive focus on planning for those who are aging or living with disabilities.

 Laurie is especially concerned about the high unemployment rate for those with disabilities.
 “Recent research points to continuing discrimination,” she remarks, “and a lot more needs to be done to prepare and support the many individuals with special needs who are seeking careers.”